How to Avoid Safety Recordkeeping Errors and Citations

 Performing Recordkeeping Audits

 The first step when auditing your records is to determine everyone in your organization who maintains injury and illness records.
-You should also determine each individual’s business reasons for maintaining records.
+You should also determine everyone's business reasons for maintaining records.
 To the extent possible, try to consolidate injury and illness recordkeeping into one system.

 Recordkeeping Exemptions

-There are some exceptions to whether or not you need to adhere to certain OSHA regulations.
-Here’s some information on several different exemptions and how they affect recordkeeping:
+There are some exceptions to whether you must adhere to certain OSHA regulations.
+Here’s some information on several different exemptions and how they affect recordkeeping.

 1904.1 Size Exemption

-If your company had 10 or fewer employees at all times during the last calendar year, you do not need to keep the injury and illness records unless requested by OSHA or the Bureau of Labor Statistics (BLS).
+If your company had 10 or fewer employees during the last calendar year, you do not need to maintain injury and illness records unless requested by OSHA or the Bureau of Labor Statistics (BLS).
 Size exemption is based on the number of employees in the entire company, not just one location, and includes temporary employees.

 1904.1 Partial Exemption

-Basically, this exemption means employers that are partially exempt from the recordkeeping requirements because of their size or industry must continue to comply with:
+Employers that are partially exempt from recordkeeping requirements because of their size or industry must continue to comply with:

 1904.4 Recording Criteria

-In most cases, in order to stay compliant with recording criteria, the employer who was actually supervising the injured employee is required to record the incident.
+In most cases, to stay compliant with recording criteria, the employer supervising the injured employee must record the incident.
 Individual contractors do not have to be recorded.
-However, a common mistake that inspectors find when examining records is that many individual independent contractors are misclassified, and should be classified as employees.
+However, a common mistake inspectors find when examining records is that many individual independent contractors are misclassified and should be classified as employees.

-Covered employers must record each injury, illness or fatality that is work-related, a new case and meets one or more of the criteria contained in sections 1904.7 through 1904.11.
+Covered employers must record each injury, illness, or fatality that is work-related, is a new case, and meets one or more of the criteria contained in sections 1904.7 through 1904.11.

 1904.30 Multiple Establishments

-Employers must keep a separate OSHA Form 300 for each establishment that is expected to be in operation for more than a year.
-They may keep one OSHA Form 300 for all short-term establishments, though.
-Each employee must be linked to only one establishment, even if they’ve been working in more than one facility.
-Employers will need to determine which location serves as the each employee’s primary facility.
+Employers must keep a separate OSHA 300 Log for each establishment that is expected to be in operation for more than a year.
+They may keep one OSHA 300 Log for all short-term establishments.
+Each employee must be linked to only one establishment, even if they have worked in more than one facility.
+Employers will determine which location serves as each employee’s primary facility.

 1904.31 Covered Employees

-Covered employees include employees on payroll, employees who are not on payroll but are supervised on a day-to-day basis.
-It excludes self-employed individuals and partners.
+Covered employees include employees on payroll and those who are not on payroll but are supervised daily.
+This excludes self-employed individuals and partners.

 1904.32 Annual Summary

-Employers must post the OSHA 300A summary for a three-month period, from February 1 to April 30.
-It is not necessary to post OSHA Form 300.
+Employers must post the OSHA 300A for a three-month period, from February 1 to April 30.
+It is not necessary to post the OSHA 300 Log.

-Employers are required to retain forms for five years.
+Employers are required to retain all OSHA forms for five years.

 1904.35 Employee Involvement

-Limited access to injury and illness records need to be made available to employees, former employees, and their personal and authorized representatives.
-If any of the prior individuals mentioned request records, employers must:
+Limited access to injury and illness records needs to be made available to employees, former employees, and their personal and authorized representatives.
+These requirements are as follows:

 SUBPART E- Reporting Information to the Government